tanaos/.github/profile/README.md

 <p align="center">
     <strong>
-        <a href="mailto:info@tanaos.com">info@tanaos.com</a> | <a href="https://tanaos.com">Website</a> | <a href="https://colab.research.google.com/github/tanaos/tanaos-docs/blob/master/blueprints/tanaos-api/tanaos-api-tutorial.ipynb">API</a>
+        <a href="https://tanaos.com/#try-it-out">Create Your Own Model</a> | <a href="https://tanaos.com">Website</a> | <a href="https://colab.research.google.com/github/tanaos/tanaos-docs/blob/master/blueprints/tanaos-api/tanaos-api-tutorial.ipynb">API</a>
     </strong>
 </p>

+## What we do

-At Tanaos we develop **task-specific Small Language Models** for various text processing tasks.
+At Tanaos we develop custom **task-specific Small Language Models** for any text processing tasks.
 While many of our models are publicly available, we also build custom models for our users and clients to meet their specific needs.
-All models can be used both via API and on your local machine.

-If you are interested in learning more about our custom model development services, or if you have any questions at all, don't hesitate to reach out to us at info@tanaos.com.

-The table below lists our publicly available models along with links to several ways to use them.
-For ease of use and maximum performance, **we recommend using them through the [Tanaos API](https://colab.research.google.com/github/tanaos/tanaos-docs/blob/master/blueprints/tanaos-api/tanaos-api-tutorial.ipynb)**.
-Get a free API key by signing up on [our platform](https://platform.tanaos.com).

-If you'd rather use the models on your own metal, download them from our [Hugging Face page](https://huggingface.co/tanaos).
+## Create your custom model now

+Create your own custom model for free now!
+No data required, simply tell us what you need and we'll take care of the rest: https://tanaos.com/#try-it-out

+## Publicly available models

+Curious to see what models we have built so far?
+Check out the list of our publicly available models below, and click on the links to see code examples and try them out for yourself!

 | Model | Description | API | Artifex | HuggingFace |
 |-------|-------------|-----|---------|-------------|